Commonly Asked Questions about Incubating Reptiles

 14. Where to go for additional information?

 There are many online forums dedicated to reptile enthusiasts.
-Here are a few examples:
+Many have moved to popular community base platforms.
+Here are a few tips to get you started: